tylerJPike/OOS/README.md

 ## Model estimation flexibility and accessibility

-Users may edit any model training routines through accessing a list of function arguments.
+Users may edit any model training routine through accessing a list of function arguments.
 For machine learning techniques, this entails editing [caret](https://github.com/topepo/caret) arguments including: tuning grid, control grid, method, and accuracy metric.
 For univariate time series forecasting, this entails passing arguments to [forecast](https://github.com/robjhyndman/forecast) package model functions.

 A brief example using an `Arima` model to forecast univariate time series: